9 Crucial Steps to Alzheimer’s Planning

 • Reside in a medical institution or approved home/community-based setting;

-Once these criteria are met, the government will evaluate your financial eligibility to ensure you have income below the permissible limit.
+Once these criteria are met, the government will evaluate your financial eligibility to ensure your income is below the permissible limit.
 Only then will you qualify for Medicaid benefits.
-A single applicant may only have $2,000 in “countable resources” in order to qualify.
+A single applicant may have only $2,000 in “countable resources” to qualify.
 Married couples can’t have more than $4,000 combined in countable resources.

-Exempt resources include your home (under limited circumstances if married but not exempt if single or widowed ), a vehicle, burial plots, irrevocable prepaid funeral plans, and term life insurance, among others.
-Medicaid will also look at all other resources as non-exempt when counting toward your financial eligibility calculation.
+Exempt resources include your home (under limited circumstances if married, but not exempt if single or widowed ), a vehicle, burial plots, irrevocable prepaid funeral plans, and term life insurance, among others.
+Medicaid will also consider all other resources as non-exempt when calculating your financial eligibility.
 This includes all savings and checking accounts, cash, certificates of deposit, savings bonds, retirement accounts (such as IRA, 401k, TSA plans), nursing home security deposit, other real estate besides your primary residence, a second vehicle, boats, stocks, bonds, promissory notes, and other investments.

 Questions to Address After The 9 Crucial Steps